itsmeichigo/PeekView/README.md

 ## Note

 Things that need improving
+- Better solution for Objective-C integration (the current is sort of hacky!)
+- Better documenting in code
 - Content view panned: Smoother animation
 - Action style: Selected functionality
 - More customizable UI if needed (requests are welcome)